springernature/frontend-toolkits/toolkits/nature/packages/nature-section-heading/README.md

 npm install @springernature/nature-section-heading
 ```

-Then import the installed component code in your SCSS file:
+Then import the installed component code in your `scss` file:

 ```scss
 // settings